NeuroFan/SystolicArray/README.md

 The following are notes that collected during prepration of a research work done by the author of the page.
 Note all information here included in the research paper.
 The information might vary with the ones presented in the paper since this page is not kept updated.
 However, the data here might shed more light and attract more researchers to the field and hopefully use our results.

+Note Vivado HLS can automatically generates systolic array for GEMM.

 Please note not all simulation files are uploeaded but we hope enough is supported.

 # Demonstration video